therapy for individuals

 -

-Currently, I do not take insurance.
-I can provide superbills for you to submit to your insurance for reimbursement.
+I take Aetna insurance for individuals.
+I can also provide Superbills for you to submit to your insurance for reimbursement.

 -

-I offer sessions in-person in my Mill Valley and my Corte Madera office.
+I offer sessions in-person in my Mill Valley office.
 I also offer telehealth (video or phone) to those for whom that is more convenient.